The Colonel (The Americans): Plot

-Claudia tries to convince Arkady to call off the meeting with the Colonel, telling him that she's responsible for the Jennings' safety.
-But he declines, saying that it's a risk worth taking.
-Stan reassures Nina that at the end of the day, her exfiltration will be approved.
-Elizabeth receives a note from Philip, telling her that he's taking the meeting with the Colonel.
+Claudia tries to convince Arkady to call off the meeting with the Colonel, telling him that she is responsible for the Jennings' safety.
+He declines, saying that it's a risk worth taking.
+Stan reassures Nina that her exfiltration will be approved by the end of the day.
+Elizabeth gets a note from Philip, telling her that he is taking the meeting with the Colonel.
 Nina tells Arkady that the FBI are planning something and he assumes the meeting with the Colonel is a trap.
-To alert the agents, Arkady dispatches several cars with an "abort" signal (an oblong lambda) spray-painted on the side.
+To alert the agents, Arkady dispatches several cars with an "abort" signal spray-painted on the side.

 Philip meets Colonel Rennhull, with Claudia watching.
 Rennhull provides him with schematics that he says are 50 years away from being possible.
 Claudia spots a car with the abort signal and interrupts Philip's meeting with Rennhull.
-When no FBI agents intervene, they realize it's instead Elizabeth's mission that is compromised.
-Elizabeth makes her way towards the bugged car to collect the tape, but before she can, Philip arrives and collects her.
-Stan recognizes them as the couple that kidnapped Patterson and agents intervene, shooting at Philip and Elizabeth.
-Philip reverses the car and loses the FBI in their pursuit, stealing another car.
-However, Elizabeth has been shot by Stan.
-Stan returns to Nina, where he tells her that his mission failed and she won't be exfiltrated yet.
-Later, while Elizabeth is getting surgery for her gunshot wound, Philip asks Stan to take care of the children, using a cover story that Elizabeth has to take care of her sickly great-aunt, and Philip is obliged to go with her.
+When no FBI agents intervene, they realize it is Elizabeth's mission that is compromised.
+Elizabeth makes her way towards a car to collect the tape of the recording from the bug, but Philip arrives and collects her.
+Stan recognizes them as the couple that kidnapped Patterson and FBI agents intervene, shooting at Philip and Elizabeth.
+Philip loses the FBI pursuers and steals another car.
+Elizabeth has been shot during the chase.
+Stan returns to Nina, where he tells her that his mission failed and she cannot be exfiltrated yet.
+Later, while Elizabeth is getting surgery for her gunshot wound, Philip asks Stan to take care of the children, telling him that Elizabeth has to take care of a great-aunt, and that Philip is obliged to go with her.

 In a montage played to Peter Gabriel's "Games Without Frontiers", Martha (Alison Wright) happily puts on her wedding ring after coming home from work; Sanford is still in FBI custody, now talking to Gaad about the Colonel; Nina hands Arkady a file on Stan; Paige and Henry are at the Beemans' while their parents are gone.

-Elizabeth wakes up, where she tells Philip to "come home" in Russian.
-Back home, now curious about her mother's behavior, Paige is seen looking around the laundry room (where she sees nothing out of the ordinary) as the episode ends.
+Elizabeth wakes up and tells Philip to come home in Russian.
+Back home, curious about her mother's behavior, Paige looks around the laundry room, where she sees nothing out of the ordinary.

 Production

+Development

-The episode was written by Joel Fields and series creator Joe Weisberg and directed by Adam Arkin.
+In April 2013, FX confirmed that the thirteenth episode of the series would be titled "The Colonel", and that it would be written by executive producer Joel Fields and series creator Joe Weisberg, and directed by Adam Arkin.
+This was Fields' fourth writing credit, Weisberg's fifth writing credit, and Arkin's third directing credit.

 Reception

-In its original American broadcast on May 1, 2013, "The Colonel" was watched by 1.74 million viewers, according to Nielsen ratings.

-This episode was submitted by Margo Martindale for 2013 Emmy Consideration in the category of Outstanding Guest Actress in a Drama Series.
+Viewers

+In its original American broadcast, "The Colonel" was seen by an estimated 1.74 million household viewers with a 0.6 in the 18–49 demographics.
+This means that 0.6 percent of all households with televisions watched the episode.
+This was a 16% increase in viewership from the previous episode, which was watched by 1.49 million household viewers with a 0.5 in the 18–49 demographics.